seblammers/sebastianlammers.com/src/routes/posts/data-in-js-02/+page.md

 ```

 There are 344 observations in total.
-This is a nice sample size that easily fits into memory and can be used to mess around with, say, data wrangling in vanilla JavaScript?
+This is a nice sample size that easily fits into memory and can be used to mess around with, say, data wrangling in vanilla **JavaScript**?

 ## Get a subset of rows
 There are many reasons why you might want to get a subset of rows from your table.